 Lino is a library of functionalities¶

-Lino comes with about 100 reusable modules, each of which encapsulates some functionality.
-We call them “plugins”, but they are not only pluggable.
-They are also extensible, and they interact with each other.
-This page gives an introduction.
-For a full reference see Plugin reference.
+Lino comes with wide set of existing functionalities.
+They are organized into about 100 reusable modules.
+We call them “plugins”, but they are more than pluggable: they are also extensible, and they interact with each other.
+Here is an introduction.
+For a full reference see Plugin reference for end users.

-This plugin usually implies the countries plugin, which adds a table of countries and cities (any kind of geographical places).
+The contacts plugin usually implies the countries plugin, which adds countries and cities (any kind of geographical places).

 The bare contacts plugin provides a number of fields for specifying phone number, email address, website url of each partner.
 If you want more flexibility, ask for the phones plugin where you can configure your own types of contact details and record multiple phone numbers or email addresses per partner.